neuroinformatics-unit/software-skills/docs/source/courses/software-skills.md

 * and to get an initial idea of how structure, document and test your code.

 Instructors: Stephen Lenzi, Laura Porta, Alessandro Felder

+## Video-based analysis of animal behaviour

+This course will introduce the theory and practice of tracking animals in videos to quantify their behaviour.
+Participants will get to train pose estimation models with [SLEAP](https://sleap.ai/), analyse pose tracks with [movement](https://movement.neuroinformatics.dev/), and extract behavioural syllables with [keypoint-moseq](https://keypoint-moseq.readthedocs.io/en/latest/index.html).

+Full details can be found on the [course webpage](video-analysis).

+Instructors: Niko Sirmpilatze, Chang Huan Lo, Sofía Miñano

 ## Histology analysis